 Other Topographic Datasets

-- WDNR Elevation REST Services – elevation and shaded relief REST services using the 10 meter NED data.
-Currently, there are no high-resolution lidar based elevation web services of the state available.
+- WDNR Elevation REST Services – elevation and shaded relief REST services derived from a variety of sources.

 Great Lakes Bathymetry and Topobathy